 |Page tools: Print Page Print All RSS Search this Product|

-Turnover rose in food retailing (0.5 per cent), cafes, restaurants and takeaway food services (1.2 per cent), other retailing (0.5 per cent) and clothing, footwear and personal accessory retailing (0.6 per cent).These rises were partially offset by a fall in department stores (-0.3 per cent).
-Household goods retailing was relatively unchanged (0.0 per cent).
-Over the longer term food retailing is the strongest contributor to growth (up 0.4 per cent in trend terms).
+In seasonally adjusted terms, there were rises in food retailing (0.7 per cent), cafes, restaurants and takeaway food services (1.2 per cent), other retailing (0.2 per cent) and clothing, footwear and personal accessory retailing (0.3 per cent).
+There were falls in department stores (-6.2 per cent) and household goods retailing (-0.7 per cent) in July 2016.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).
-The October 2013 issue also contains important information about changes to the sample design and methodology of the Retail Business Survey.

 These documents will be presented in a new window.